Cray-HPE/docs-csm/operations/power_management/Worker_Node_COS_Power_Up_Configuration.md

 * All Slingshot switches in liquid-cooled cabinets are powered on
 * No worker node has any DVS mounts to CPS or other dedicated DVS server.
 * No worker node has any Lustre filesystems mounted.
-* CFS has failed post-boot configuration, `ncn-personalization`, on the worker nodes.
+* CFS has failed post-boot configuration, NCN personalization, on the worker nodes.

 ## Procedure

-1. Check whether CFS has failed ncn-personalization on the worker nodes.
+1. Check whether CFS has failed NCN personalization on the worker nodes.

     When the "Configuration Status" is set to "configured" that node has completed all configuration layers for post-boot CFS.